Appellate Body

-The Appellate Body of the World Trade Organization (WTOAB) is a standing body of seven persons that hears appeals from reports issued by panels in disputes brought on by WTO members.
+The Appellate Body of the World Trade Organization (WTO) is a standing body of seven persons that hears appeals from reports issued by panels in disputes brought on by WTO members.
 The WTOAB can uphold, modify or reverse the legal findings and conclusions of a panel, and Appellate Body Reports, once adopted by the Dispute Settlement Body (DSB), must be accepted by the parties to the dispute.
 The WTOAB has its seat in Geneva, Switzerland.

-It has been termed by at least one journalist as "effectively the supreme court of world trade".
+The appellate body been termed by at least one journalist as "effectively the supreme court of world trade".
+The body established a dispute mechanism that allowed states, regardless of their size and power, to enforce predictable market access or at the very least secure authorization to retaliate for harms.

+Since 2019, when the Donald Trump administration began blocking appointments to the body, the Appellate Body has been unable to enforce WTO rules and punish violators of WTO rules.
+Subsequently, disregard for trade rules has increased, leading to more trade protectionist measures.
+The Joe Biden administration maintained the freeze on new appointments.

 History

-The WTOAB was established in 1995 under Article 17 of the Understanding on Rules and Procedures Governing the Settlement of Disputes (DSU).
+The WTOAB was established in 1995 under Article 17 of the Understanding on Rules and Procedures Governing the Settlement of Disputes (DSU).“A standing Appellate Body shall be established by the DSB.
+The Appellate Body shall hear appeals from panel cases.
+It shall be composed of seven persons, three of whom shall serve on any one case.
+Persons serving on the Appellate Body shall serve in rotation.
+Such rotation shall be determined in the working procedures of the Appellate Body.”

 Blocking of adjudicator appointments

 Under the mandate of the Trump administration, the US held up appointments to the WTOAB.
-David Walker (diplomat) was appointed to Chair the WTODSB with the mandate to solve this thorny problem.
+David Walker was appointed to chair the WTODSB with the mandate to solve this thorny problem.
 A journalist said that the delay was an effort to skew arbitration in the favour of the US.
 On 9 April 2019, US Trade Representative Robert Lighthizer said in reference to past adjudications over the policy of zeroing that the WTOAB had been "overreaching", as the government of Justin Trudeau was punished by the Trump administration over softwood lumber.

 The Trump defect crystallised on 11 December 2019.
 In default of an WTOAB adjudication board, the EU and Canada reached an agreement whereby the WTOAB is replicated as closely as possible.
 Under this agreement, former WTO judges will hear appeals between the two entities after the Trump defect has been crystallized.
 The Trump administration has repeatedly pleaded for redress and is using the leverage at its disposal.